 I have spent the past decade eating my way through the Eternal City and am happy to report that its dining scene is particularly vibrant these days.
 There’s a new wave of chefs that are reinterpreting Italy’s classic dishes at contemporary trattorias all over the capital.
-Prepare your palate and don’t miss a chance to dine at Rome’s best new openings – and enduring favorites.
+Prepare your palate and don’t miss a chance to dine at the best new restaurants in Rome – and enduring favorites.

 Altrove is a restaurant with a mission to promote inclusivity and social awareness through food: firstly, by working with a multicultural staff, and secondly, by offering a varied menu of international dishes.
 It serves as a training ground and economic boon for marginalized young people, including immigrants, refugees and disenfranchised Italians, and gives them the opportunity to hone their cooking and service skills in a supportive space.
 Open from morning to night, it boasts a café, a pasticceria and a restaurant that combines Mediterranean flavors with the native cuisines of its employees – order a buffet plate at lunch or dishes like tempura, ceviche, cous cous and kofta à la carte at dinner.